yvanddniyo/Booking-event-be/README.md

 ### 👤 User Management
 - Get all users
-- Get, update, and delete a specific user by ID
+- Get, update, and delete a specific user by ID.

 ###  Event Management
 - Create, read, update, and delete events
-- Fetch all events or a specific event
+- Fetch all events or a specific event.
-- Get bookings associated with a specific event
+- Get bookings associated with a specific event.

 ###  Booking Management
 - Create a booking